ankitjhall/pixyproject/README.md

 Here are several planned features that will be add in the future:

 - A slideshow block for showing images or videos
-- A footer at the bottom
+- A footer at the botto